jekyllgrim/ZScript_Basics/02_Defining_ZScript_classes.md

 }
 ```

 There are other ways to achieve a similar result, but this is arguably the most universal one.
-The `while` block used in the Reload sequence to handle the actual reload can also be turned into a custom function and used in other weapons.

-Anonymous functions used above, as well as custom functions are explained further in the guide, so keep reading, and you will understand this better!
+Anonymous and action functions used above will be explained further in the guide, so keep reading, and you will understand this better!

 ------